Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

     **`Return:`** *None*

   - ### `Red - setTimeout()`
     The method is a function designed to set the communication timeout value for the connected device or board.
-This function plays role in managing the time frame within which communication with the hardware should occur.
+This function play role in managing the time frame within which communication with the hardware should occur.

     ### Syntax
     #### `myRed.setTimeout(timeout);`